 - Start in advance!
 I only decided 2 days before that I was going to go on the trip, so I started planning and packing right away.
 Don’t wait until the last minute…even if you feel like there’s not much to do and it could easily be done the night before or day-of.
 Trust me, it’s never as easy as you think it is.

-- First thing I did was fill the car with gas, get it cleaned, and check the oil the day before I left.
+- First thing I did was prep the car; fill the car with gas, get it cleaned, and check the oil the day before I left.
 Yes, I paid to have it cleaned.
 Use a daily deal site to get a good deal on car cleaning.
 My car was gross, and I couldn’t stand the thought of driving 12 hours in a nasty car!

 - Always try to keep things contained!
 Loose items in the car can be a distraction and make it hard to find what you need, when you need it.
 I used a large flexible beverage bucket from Target to hold my food, snacks, and a few things that I wanted close at-hand.